Is this the end for pre-employment credit checks in Illinois?

 Well…I think his heart is in the right place.
 (Do politicians have those?)
 Either way, the law’s not as harsh as it sounds, nor did it need to be in my opinion.

-Certainly there are companies out there who abuse their access to credit reports as well.
+Certainly, there are companies out there who abuse their access to credit reports as well.
 Quinns’ new law should be a good deterrence for preventing unnecessary and potentially discriminative use of credit checks.
-However, for employers in Illinois that have a legitimate purpose for using credit report information, they need not worry.
+However, when employers in Illinois have a legitimate purpose for using credit report information, they need not worry.
 There are exceptions to every rule and this bill has several in the fine print.
-Here’s the facts on when Illinois employers are STILL able to access credit reports for pre-employment screening after House Bill 4658 goes into effect on Jan 1st 2011.
+Here are the facts on when Illinois employers are STILL able to access credit reports for pre-employment screening after House Bill 4658 goes into effect on Jan 1st, 2011.

 Employers may access credit checks under limited circumstances, including positions that involve